-There is a student e-Resource area and student lounge on Level 10; staffroom (with twelve workstations), staff lounge on Level 11 and adequate office space; free Wi-Fi access throughout the building, which is fully air-conditioned, and all furniture is appropriate for purpose.
+There are staff lounges on all three campuses - Level 11 (Sydney), Level 2 (Melbourne) and Ground level (Adelaide) and adequate office space; free Wi-Fi access throughout the building, which is fully airconditioned, and all furniture is appropriate for purpose.
+The facilities are excellent.